-Where an offender is convicted of one of the following offences under the Animal Welfare Act 2006, the court may disqualify him or her from owning or keeping animals, dealing in animals, and/or transporting animals (Animal Welfare Act 2006, s.34):
+Where an offender is convicted of one of the following offences under the Animal Welfare Act 2006, the court may disqualify the offender from owning or keeping animals; from participating in the keeping of animals; from being party to an arrangement under which they are entitled to control or influence the way in which animals are kept; from dealing in animals; and/or from transporting or arranging the transport of animals (Animal Welfare Act 2006, s.34):

 - causing unnecessary suffering (s.4);

 - mutilation (s.5);

 - docking of dogs’ tails (ss.6(1) and 6(2));

 - administration of poisons etc. (s.7);

 - breach of duty to ensure welfare (s.9);

 - breach of licensing or registration requirements (s.13(6));

 The purpose of a disqualification order is to protect the future welfare of animals.
 The court must carry out a risk assessment based on the facts of the case to determine whether a disqualification order is necessary and the appropriate time period of that order.
 When considering making a disqualification order the court can have regard to previous convictions.